CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/BGP-Set-and-Unset-Commands.md

 ## Example

 ```
-cumulus@leaf01:mgmt:~$ nv set vrf default bgp peer-group SPINE capabilities extended-nexthop on
+cumulus@leaf01:mgmt:~$ nv set vrf default router bgp peer-group SPINE capabilities extended-nexthop on
 ```

 - - -

 ## nv set vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> capabilities source-address

-Configures the source IP address of the TCP connection, which is often used as the BGP next hop for updates.
+Configures the source IP address of the TCP connection for the peer group, which is often used as the BGP next hop for updates.

 ### Command Syntax